STOP !

 People acknowledges couple problems at any age… When they mention it, I checked that the average age of my correspondents generally turns around 25-45 years; the rest is situated between 12 and 73!

 E.B.
-What makes your book « 70 simple ways to boost your love life - and savour it » particularly effective?
+What makes your book « 100 sure ways to help your coupple » particularly effective?

 I think it's maybe because the ideas, suggestions and techniques people find in it are so simple that they feel they could try them: just a touch of goodwill is enough to reach genuine results and see some real changes appear in the atmosphere at home.